Are you looking for the best dog crate for your Labrador? Or trying to find a suitable dog or puppy playpen?

 If you decide to buy a large or extra large crate from the beginning, you have the option of separating the space for your young puppy using a divider.

+Some crates can be brought with dividers, others are available to buy as single items.
 Although you don’t need to buy a divider by the same brand as your crate, it will help you to ensure that it is the correct size to fit.
+If you are buying a different brand of divider then make sure that you check measurements carefully before you order it.

 Wooden Dog Crates